Project-KONDA/pattern-based-quality-analysis/README.md

 * The XQuery expressions generated from the three concrete patterns are printed to the console.
 * The concrete patterns are applied to the demo database and the detected problematic XML elements are printed to the console.

-In the following we will present visualizations of the concrete patterns and discuss some details.
+In the following we will present visualizations of the concrete patterns and corresponding snippets of problematic data taken from the demo database.

 ### COMP Pattern